Egyptian Mythology: Who was Ra?

 Origin Story of Ra

 Being the creator god, Ra’s origin story is a very interesting one.
 Ancient Egyptians believed that at the beginning of time, the universe was filled with nothing.
 And in that nothing was a vast primordial water called, Nun.
 The universe was utterly chaotic.
-In spite of that chaos, there existed a pyramidal mound.
-Atop the mound was a magical lotus.
+In spite of that chaos, there existed a pyramidal mound that had magical lotus atop it.
 When the lotus blossomed, the sun God Ra emerged.

 Subsequently, Shu and Tefnut gave birth to children – Geb (the goddess of the sky) and Nut (the god of the earth).
-Geb and Nut, in turn, went on to give birth to Osiris, Isis, Nephthys, Horus the Elder, and Set.
+Geb and Nut, in turn, gave birth to Osiris, Isis, Nephthys, Horus the Elder, and Set (Seth).

 How important was Ra in ancient Egypt?